natenka/pyneng-book-en/docs/source/book/14_regex/group_example.rst

      'mac': '00:09:BB:3D:D6:58',
      'vlan': '10'}

 Since regular expression has worked well, you can create a script.
-In script all lines of dhcp\_snooping.txt file are iterated and information about devices is displayed on the standard output stream.
+In script all lines of dhcp\_snooping.txt file are iterated and information about devices is displayed on the standard output stream (parse_dhcp_snooping.py):

-File parse_dhcp_snooping.py:

 .. code:: python

-    # -*- coding: utf-8 -*-
     import re

     #'00:09:BB:3D:D6:58   10.1.10.2        86250       dhcp-snooping   10    FastEthernet0/1'